Eijkeyal/PacketTracer-Network-Configurations/README.md

 - Basic networking knowledge
 - Understanding of TCP/IP protocols

-## 📝 Notes

-- All configurations are tested and verified
-- IP addressing schemes follow RFC 1918 private ranges
-- Documentation includes configuration snippets and explanations

 ## 🤝 Contributing

 Feel free to use these configurations for learning purposes.
 If you improve or expand upon these setups, contributions are welcome!